polyphony-chat/docs/SPECIFICATION.md

 ### 6.1.
 KeyPackages

-A Polyphony server must store KeyPackages for all users that are registered on the server.
+A polyproto compliant server must store KeyPackages for all users that are registered on the server.
 The `KeyPackage` is a JSON object that contains the following information:

 ```json
 {